Last updated December 9, 2022

 - BSD staff and students who are symptomatic or have been exposed to COVID-19 will be referred for diagnostic testing.

-- To opt in-to school-based diagnostic testing, staff, and students (if aged 18) or their parent/guardian will need to complete a consent form.
+- To opt in-to school-based diagnostic testing, staff, and students (if aged 18) or their parent/guardian will need to provide verbal permission or complete a consent form.
 Upon completion of the consent form, staff and students will be able to participate in diagnostic testing in Bellevue School District.

 What PPE is needed for testing?

 - Diagnostic testing takes place in a well-ventilated location with individuals who are symptomatic or have been exposed to COVID-19.
 Individuals will self-administer the nasal swab.
 During diagnostic testing, staff should wear the PPE typically worn in this location, as guided by Labor and Industry’s Which Mask for Which Task (PDF).